 The Bank of New York Mellon, as depositary, has registered and delivered American Depositary Shares, also referred to as ADSs.
-Each ADS represents four hundred (400) ordinary shares (or a right to receive four hundred (400) ordinary shares).
+Following an ADS ratio adjustment effective August 1, 2022 (See Note 17), each ADS represents five thousand (5,000) ordinary shares (or a right to receive five thousand (5,000) ordinary shares).
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
 ADSs may be held either (a) directly (1) by having an American Depositary Receipt, also referred to as an ADR, which is a certificate evidencing a specific number of ADSs or (2) by having uncertificated ADSs, or (b) indirectly by holding a security entitlement in ADSs through a broker or other financial institution that is a direct or indirect participant in The Depository Trust Company, also called DTC.